tw4l/brunnhilde/README.md

 An example command for these values might be:
 `brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . sampleimage_brunnhilde`

-**Note: tsk_recover does not retain file system dates, so the date reporting functionality of Brunnhilde is limited for non-HFS disk images.
-It is advised to create DFXML or similar files to retain/analyze file system metadata such as date stamps.**

 ### HFS-formatted disk images

 **Important note: unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
 Be sure that you have the [latest version](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
-In Bitcurator 1.7.106+, this issue is fixed in the standard installation.**
+In BitCurator 1.7.106+, this issue is fixed in the standard installation.**

 In this patched release, unhfs.sh is renamed to unhfs (without a file extension).
 If file /usr/share/hfsexplorer/bin/unhfs.sh (with file extension) exists in your system, you must update HFSExplorer with the version linked above.

-In Bitcurator versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
-In order to continue using the HFSExplorer GUI in Bitcurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:
+In BitCurator versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
+In order to continue using the HFSExplorer GUI in BitCurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:

 `/usr/share/hfsexplorer/bin/./hfsexplorer %F`

 To characterize HFS formatted disks in Brunnhilde, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
-This functionality works "off the shelf" in Bitcurator.
-Non-Bitcurator environments will require you to install additional dependencies (HFSExplorer and Java).
+This functionality works "off the shelf" in BitCurator.
+Non-BitCurator environments will require you to install additional dependencies (HFSExplorer and Java).

 ### Dependencies

-All dependencies are already installed in Bitcurator 1.7.106+.
+All dependencies are already installed in BitCurator 1.7.106+.
 See instructions below for installing dependencies if you wish to use Brunnhilde in macOS or a different Linux environment (Brunnhilde is not supported in Windows).

 #### Core requirements
 * Python (tested in 2.7 and 3.5)